arnkmish/Breast_Cancer_Detection_Using_Ultrasound_Imaging/README.md

 1. Benign vs. Malignant BUS Tumor classification (With and Without G.T Tumor mask)
 2. Semantic Segmentation of Breast Tumor in BUS images
-3. Multitask learning based segmentation and classification of BUS tumors.
+3. Automatic tumor mask enhanced  classification of BUS images.

 The code and the results present in this repository can serve as a baseline for innovative research works in this area.